matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    candidates) or redacting them afterwards (the volume of events sent during calls can already cause rate limiting issues and this would exacerbate this).
  * Clients must take care to not ring for any call, as per the 'alternatives' section.

+## Unstable prefix
+Since VoIP events already have a 'version' field, we would ideally use a string, namespaced version during development, but this field is defined to be a string in version 0.
+This MSC proposes changing the version field to a string so that this namespacing can be used for future changes.
+Since there is no other easy way to namespace events whilst in development and ensure interoperability, we have chosen not to use an unstable prefix for this change, on the understanding that in future we will be able to use the string `version` field for the unstable prefix.